zhu010101/cloud-based-recommendation-system/README.md

 - Comparison: AWS vs. Google Cloud.
 - Findings: AWS offers more cost-effective solutions for database services and competitive storage costs.
 GCP is cheaper for networking.
 - Optimizations: Reserved Instances, lifecycle policies, VPC Endpoints, scaling resources, and efficient database use.
+## Trials and Attempts
+We initially planned to use Amazon Personalize for streamlined recommendation generation, but IAM role constraints prevented us from attaching necessary policies.
+We then tried Amazon SageMaker's Factorization Machines algorithm, successfully training the model but facing registration issues.
+Ultimately, we deployed the system on an EC2 instance, which required more manual setup but allowed us to deliver personalized recommendations.
+Budget constraints quickly arose with Amazon SageMaker, prompting us to continue on an EC2 instance with minimal budget constraints on a separate student account.
+This experience underscored the importance of careful budget management in future projects.
+Detailed descriptions of these efforts are provided in the final report uploaded in the main repository.
 ## Implementation and Demo
 <img width="450" alt="image" src="https://github.com/user-attachments/assets/8977add2-93d9-437a-9672-db5f845a2634">
 <img width="450" alt="image" src="https://github.com/user-attachments/assets/80cc81da-5a00-4cfc-a150-418ddf1f9962">